-Teaching career (summary): In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Central School of Speech and Drama, and a PhD in Arts Education from Warwick University (2015).
-She has taught voice and acting at the leading drama schools in London; Mountview Theatre Academy, Royal Central School of Speech and Drama and East 15 Acting School (Essex University).
-She has also taught voice and acting at Bath Spa University, Bristol University and University of the West of England.
+In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Royal Central School of Speech and Drama, and a PhD in Arts Education from Warwick University (2015).
+She has taught at Mountview Theatre Academy, Royal Central School of Speech and Drama and East 15 Acting School, Bath Spa University, Bristol University and University of the West of England.
 Petronilla has taught Voice and Acting at the AUB since 2006.

 Having been a professional actress for over twenty years I have a specialism in Acting and Performance.
 Having completed a PhD on the subjects of actor training in Shakespeare and dyslexia, I have gained an extensive knowledge in those areas.
 I have a particular interest in the scholarship of learning and teaching in actor training, especially in the support of acting students with dyslexia.
 I have an expertise in Shakespeare, and the acting and teaching of Shakespeare, which has been built over many years.
 I was a professional actress with the Royal Shakespeare Company for two years, working with the leading directors, voice coaches and actors, taught by Royal Shakespeare practitioners during my Voice MA at the Royal Central School of Speech and Drama.
 I have a specialism in Voice training, possessing an MA in Voice Studies from the Royal Central School of Speech and Drama.
 I teach voice production and development, articulation, phonetics, accent study, communication and presentation technique, and expressive voice.
 I have taught audition techniques and acting pieces for several years at the AUB and East 15 and Central School of Speech and Drama I teach the academic writing and research for Professional Contexts unit.
 I have also taught Psychological Realism and Contemporary theatre acting units at the Arts University, and at Bath Spa University and The Royal Central School of Speech and Drama.
 I also have the role of university orator and deliver the speeches at Graduation ceremonies and other important events.